 I highly encourage you to form a small group with whom you can discuss some of the journal work and collaborative assignments.
 Verbalizing your questions, explaining your mathematical ideas and listening to others will increase your understanding.
-However, you should not feel free to copy someone else's work or make your work available to someone else.
+However, you should not feel free to copy someone else's work, ask someone else to edit your work, edit someone else's work, or make your work available to someone else.
 Copying constitutes plagiarism, a violation of academic integrity which could result in failure in the course.
 There is, of course, no collaboration or use of outside resources (including other textbooks and the internet) allowed on individual assignments, quizzes, in-class or take-home exams (unless specifically noted).
 Violation of the Colleges' Principle of Academic Integrity will likely result in a report sent to your file in the dean's office and/or appearance before the Committee on Standards.